Go To Top

 Who should buy gap insurance?

-If you purchased or leased a new car, you should think about buying gap insurance, especially if you have a low down payment or a long loan term.
+If you purchased or leased a new car, gap insurance is worth buying, especially if you have a low down payment or a long loan term.

 When deciding how much coverage you need, think "worst case."
-If you wreck your new car on your way home from the dealership, how much will you owe?
+How much will you owe if you wreck your new car on your way home from the dealership?
 What's your car's cash value?

 You probably don't need gap insurance if you could write a check for the difference without even checking your balance.
 But if any of these statements are true, consider buying gap insurance coverage: